CapacitorSet/graph-coloring/DOCUMENTATION.md

 };
 ```

 The memory usage is monitored by spawning a `MemoryMonitor` thread that will read the current usage every 100 us.
-At this time only Linux is supported, and the measurement occurs by multiplying the number of pages for "data+stack" in `/proc/self/statm` by the page size.
+At this time only Linux is supported via `/proc/self/statm`.

 ### PCVector